nordic-institute/X-Road/src/BUILD.md

 The development environment should have at least 8GB of memory and 20GB of free disk space (applies to a virtual machine as well), especially if you set up a local X-Road instance.

+## Dependency installation and instructions for building in Docker

+* Install Docker

+* Build the software and installation packages:

+    `./build_packages.sh`

-## Dependency installation and building instructions
+## Dependency installation and instructions for building natively (without Docker)

 * Requires Ubuntu >=16.04, 18.04 is recommended.